adsteen/lab_site_source/content/lab-resources/expectations/index.md

 ## Take care of your lab-mates

 * **Help your labmates**.
-Science is a team sport, and you want to help your team succeed.
+Science is a team sport, and when your team succeeds, you succeed.
 * **Practice anti-bigotry**.
 Racism, sexism, and other forms of bigotry are common in science, just as they are in the broader society.
 To remain neutral is to perpetuate that bigotry.
-* **Create an approachable environment**
+* **Create an approachable environment**.
+Carry yourself in such a way that your lab-mates will be eager to talk with you about science and anything else important.

 ## Take responsibility for your career

-* **Take charge of reading papers**.
+* **Take charge of the literature**.
 Find the papers that are important for your project and read them on your own.
 * **Take charge of writing papers**.
-The way to get papers published is to start writing yourself.
+The way to get papers published is to write them.
 * **Advocate for yourself** within the lab, with Drew, and in the broader scientific community.
 * **Put in the time** in lab and in front of your computer.
-We don't punch a clock in science, but we also don't finish projects without putting in the hours.
+We don't punch a clock in this lab, but we also don't finish projects without putting in the hours.

 # Rules and Expectations